 It's particularly important to check any relevant codes of practice to ensure compliance with legal requirements.

-The following guidelines may be helpful when introducing and reviewing HR policies:
+These guidelines will help when introducing and reviewing HR policies:

 Assess/audit current practices and what already exists, whether formal or informal.